Motion to Exclude Subsequent Events

 MAYOR, CITY OF BALTIMORE - Defendant

-CASE NO. 24-C-02-00380Plaintiff, People’s Alternative Service Systems, Inc.’s Motion in Limine to Exclude Evidence Concerning the Activites of Plaintiff After the Relevent Events in this Case
+CASE NO. 24-C-02-00380Plaintiff, People’s Alternative Service Systems, Inc.’s Motion in Limine to Exclude Evidence Concerning the Activites of Plaintiff After the Relevant Events in this Case

 Plaintiff, People’s Alternative Service Systems, Inc., by and through its undersigned counsel, moves in limine to exclude evidence of Plaintiff’s that is extrinsic to the contracts that are the subject of this lawsuit.
 In support, Plaintiff states as follows:

-Accordingly, Plaintiff requests an order that Defendant is preclude from offering or seeking evidence of the activities and operations of Plaintiff after the City terminated it contract with PASS on May 2, 2002.
+Accordingly, Plaintiff requests an order that Defendant is precluded from offering or seeking evidence of the activities and operations of Plaintiff after the City terminated it contract with PASS.

 MILLER & ZOIS, LLC

 1 South St, #2450

 Baltimore, MD 21202